LGBT Rights in Gorontalo

 ?

-Conversion therapy in Gorontalo is not banned.
+Conversion therapy in Gorontalo is unknown.

 Current status